isomerpages/seab-corp/_seab-link-issue-2-2025/SEAB Board Renewal: Honouring Past Contributions, Embracing New Perspectives.md

 <td rowspan="1" colspan="1">
 <p>Mr Mohamad Saiful has been a partner with PwC LLP Singapore since 2012.
-He started in PwC as an associate in 2000 and has over 16 years of experience in the audit industry.</p>
-<p>&nbsp;Mr Mohamad Saiful currently sits on the Board of Mercy Relief, and
-previously served as a Board member on the Building and Construction Authority Board, the Singapore Tourism Board, and SkillsFuture Singapore.</p>
+He started in PwC as an associate in 2000 and has over 16 years of experience in the audit industry. <br>Mr Mohamad Saiful currently sits on the Board of Mercy Relief, and previously served as a Board member on the Building and Construction Authority Board, the Singapore Tourism Board, and SkillsFuture Singapore.</p>
 </td>